mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-1.md

 \subsection{Advance exercise 3}

 There is a preprocess level flag \sh{-withmaterialtensor}, which introduces the full material tensor into the finite element variational formulation.
-You are encouraged to use this flag and see how the sollver performs.
+You are encouraged to use this flag and see how the solver performs.

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -problem linear-elasticity -dimension 2 -bodyforceconditions 1 \
+PSD_PreProcess -problem linear_elasticity -dimension 2 -bodyforceconditions 1 \
 -dirichletconditions 1 -postprocess u -timelog -withmaterialtensor
 \end{lstlisting}

-Then to run the problem we need aditional \sh{-wg} flag
+Then to run the problem we need additional \sh{-wg} flag

 \begin{lstlisting}[style=BashInputStyle]
 PSD_Solve -np 4 Main.edp -mesh ./../Meshes/2D/bar.msh -v 0